PriyenShah9/CS180/README.md

 4. CommentException - occurs when there are isseus creating or retrieving a comment.
 ***
 ** Concurrency
+Concurrency is implemented on the ApplicationServer class and allows many users to be connected at the same time.
+Threads and the Runnable interface are used to carry out this task and synchronized blocks are used to eliminate race conditions.
+There are three static ArrayLists for Accounts, Posts, and Comments in order to store information that is accessible to all threads.
 ***
 ** Submission Responsibilities
 Submission to Vocareum -